Tuesday, January 8, 2013

 Chinese black fungus - soaked to soften and sliced into long pieces

-Spring onions - shredded
+Spring onion - shredded

 Calamansi lime